Sales Dashboards

 Diagnosing pipeline problems: When pipeline dries up, activity data helps determine whether the cause is effort (not enough outreach) or effectiveness (plenty of outreach, poor conversion).

-Outcome-linked activity: Meetings that generated proposals, proposals that progressed to negotiation.
+Outcome-linked activity: Meetings that generated proposals, proposals that reached negotiation.
 Tying activity to results rewards quality over volume.

-Headline leaderboards: Ranking reps by call volume or email count on the main dashboard encourages gaming and demoralises experienced reps who work differently.
+Headline leaderboards: Ranking reps by call volume on the main dashboard encourages gaming and demoralises experienced reps who work differently.

 Mandatory minimums: "Make 50 calls a day" measured on the dashboard creates volume without value.
 Reps hit the number and stop, regardless of pipeline impact.